-This review looks at the Little Giant APCP-1700, an automated pool cover pump that has proven to be a very reliable a valuable piece of winterizing kit.
+This review looks at the Little Giant APCP-1700, an automated pool cover pump that has proven to be a very reliable and valuable piece of winterizing kit.

 People often buy this after their previous pool cover pump of a different make has died much sooner than expected.
 The APCP-1700 offers high quality at this price.

-It’s popular on different kinds of pool covers: on above ground intex pools, in ground pools with tarp or automated covers, salt water in-ground pools on mesh cover and spas, even sitting on the second step to keep water levels in check.
+It’s popular on different kinds of pool covers: on above ground Intex pools, in-ground pools with a tarp or automated covers, saltwater in-ground pools on mesh cover and spas, even sitting on the second step to keep water levels in check.

 It’s great not having to worry about switching it on and off.
 The integrated float switch operates very reliably and turns the pump on or off when the water level reaches about 2”.

 This pump weighs in at a solid 12lb.
-Despite the weight it’s easy to transport around thanks to the built in handle.
+Despite the weight, it’s easy to move around thanks to the built-in handle.
 Most people find it easy to put this on their pool cover and move to the right spot – see video below.

 Users also like that it doesn’t have rusting parts that would stain a pool cover and a standard 3/4“ hose can easily be connected to, no custom parts requiring special accessories.